Likhithsai2580/peru-leni-jeevi/README.md

 - **Set Forum Channel**: Use the `/set_forum_channel` command to set the forum channel for the bot to monitor.
 This command requires administrator permissions.
 - **Start Conversation**: Use the `/start` command to initiate a conversation with the bot in a thread within the specified forum channel.
+- **Train LLM**: Use the `/train` command to train the LLM.
+This command requires administrator permissions.

+## Website Functionality

+The bot includes a website that serves two purposes:
+1. **Chat with the LLM**: If any trained file is generated, the website allows users to chat with the LLM.
+2. **Showcase the Discord Bot**: If no training data is generated, the website showcases the Discord bot.

+To access the website, navigate to `http://localhost:5000` after starting the bot.

 ## Contributing